 One of those weighty classics you know you should read, but keep putting off.
 I finally did recently, and wish I’d done it sooner.
 Despite the subject matter, the writing is anything but weighty.
 Remarque’s ‘tell it like it happened’ style has a journalistic directness and impact that creates page after page of vividly memorable scenes.
 I wish some (like troops in trenches repelling a rat invasion) were easier to forget.

-Simge Eve Dogan, Copywriter: ‘The Suicide Shop’ by Jean Teulé
+Simge Eve Dogan, Junior Content Writer: ‘The Suicide Shop’ by Jean Teulé

 Set in a near-apocalyptic future, the book follows the Tuvache family who run a morbid store offering a variety of products to end lives.
 However, their youngest child Alan has an unexpected love of life and threatens to sabotage the business.
 It’s a dark, quirky and delightful read.

 Paul Williams, Client Director: ‘Peace at Last’ by Jill Murphy

 I have read ‘Peace at Last’ with my 18-month-old daughter nearly every night for the past year.
 It’s a simple story told with a gentle rhythm and repetition that typically sends us both into a peaceful sleep.
 More recently (as the terrible twos approach) our little one has decided to challenge Jill Murphy’s narrative – the book finishes with Mrs Bear bringing Mr Bear “a nice cup of tea” after the tough night he’s had trying to sleep; our daughter is now insisting it’s a cup of coffee.

 It’s not an argument I want to have at 8pm each night so if JM is listening and can update the next edition, that could make our life a little easier.